opensearch-project/opensearch-migrations/docs/migration-console.md

 ## System Architecture

-The Migration Console is deployed into the customer's VPC and maintains connections with effectively all other components of the Migration Assistant.
+The Migration Console is deployed into the customer's VPC and maintains connections with most other components of the Migration Assistant.
 The below diagram is not comprehensive and does not illustrate any of the data flow between various other components.
+Additionally, it shows the deployment resulting from using the `deployment/cdk` tooling.
+A user may also deploy with Docker, in which case each of the ECS containers and Kafka in the diagram are actually Docker containers, the EFS volume is a shared volume, and Cloudwatch is replaced with Prometheus and Jaeger.
+Regardless, the Migration Console maintains contact with each of the components.

 ![Migration Solution Architecture](diagrams/migration-console-arch.svg)
 [Source](https://tiny.amazon.com/jmayhucf/desia2zIMi)

-### Individual Connections
+### Components & their Relation to the Migration Console

-#### Bootstrap Box
+#### Deployment Environment

-The Bootstrap Box an EC2 instance that's used to deploy all other services and components of the Migration Assistant solution, including the Migration Console.
+In a Migration Assistant deployment on AWS, the Bootstrap Box is an EC2 instance that's used to deploy all other services and components of the solution, including the Migration Console.
 The Migration Console is accessed from the Bootstrap Box using the `./accessContainer` script which uses the AWS CLI `execute-command` function to start an interactive bash session on the Migration Console.
 This is how a user runs commands on the Migration Console.

+The Bootstrap Box doesn't exist in a open-source deployment, and instead the user generally uses their local system or another designated environment to deploy the Migration Console and other components.

+In either case, it is the responsibility of the deployment environment to populate a `migration-services.yaml` file on the Migration Console that describes the other services that are deployed.
+This includes the endpoints and authorization schemes of the clusters, the cluster names and service names for any ECS services, the Kafka broker endpoints, etc.

 #### Source Cluster